Warped/Composite Phenomenology Simplified: EWSB

 \section{EWSB}

 After EWSB, mass terms proportional to the Higgs vev mix different states, and a further diagonalization is needed.
-In the electroweak unitary gauge, the charged and neutral gauge mass matrices are: where $v=246$~GeV, $s_{1,2}\equiv\sin\theta_{1,2}$, $c_{1,2}\equiv\cos\theta_{1,2}$, and we have expressed Eq.~(\ref{neutralM}) in terms of $g_Y = \sqrt{3/5}\, g_1$ instead of $g_1$ to have a more easy-to-read expression.
-The fermionic mass matrices for up and down states are:
+In the electroweak unitary gauge, the charged and neutral gauge mass matrices are: